7 Sneaky Ways Burglars Can Break into Your House

 They take a leaf out of your pet’s book

 When burglars can’t get in through human entrances to your house, they may try to get in through the animal entrances.
-Robert Sollars, security expert and creator of robertdsollars.com, knows this all too well.
+Robert Sollars, security expert, knows this all too well.
 “There are innumerable instances of doors being secured but the burglar coming in through the kitty door,” he advises.
 “Not all burglars are six-foot-two and 200 pounds.
 They can slither through those openings as well as a snake.”
 One of the burglaries Nancy Gretzinger experienced was committed in this very way.
 “They came in a medium-small doggie door,” she said.
 So, pet owners, keep your pet doors secure as well.
-If that’s not creepy enough for you, these 11 true crime movies will chill you to the bone.

 They find your home’s weaknesses